microsoft/BotFramework-WebChat/AdaptiveCards.md

 * Unlike CSS media queries, Adaptive Cards do not currently have a layout model which is constrained by device size.
 We recommend limiting the number of columns in a card.

-* As any other card, Adaptive Cards can be shown in a carousel.

 ## Error handling

-There are two levels of errors of Adaptive Cards.

-1. Your Adaptive Card is in JSON format and should adhere to a schema.
-If your JSON does not validate to the schema then an error will result.
+Your Adaptive Card is in JSON format and should adhere to the [Card schema](http://adaptivecards.io/documentation/#create-cardschema).
+If your JSON does not validate to the schema then an error card will be shown, and the error details outputted to the JavaScript console.

-2. Your JSON is valid yet still does not produce a renderable card, or an unforeseen error occurs.

-In these scenarios, WebChat will show an error card to the end user.

 ## Style customization

 ### Overview

 It is important to understand how [Adaptive Cards separate the concerns of card content vs presentation style](http://adaptivecards.io/documentation/#about-overview).
 The cards produced by your bot are pure semantic content, and the presentation style is driven by a [Host Configuration](http://adaptivecards.io/documentation/#display-hostconfigschema) JSON structure.
 Style aspects such as font, color and margin sizes are specified in the Host Configuration.

-WebChat is unique in that it is the only Bot Framework channel where the bot developer can customize the look and feel of the channel.
-In some channels, the Adaptive Cards host configuration is not under the bot developer's control.
+> Note: WebChat is unique in that it is the only Bot Framework channel where the bot developer can customize the look and feel of the channel.
+In other channels, the Adaptive Cards Host Configuration is not under the bot developer's control.

-### Embedding
+### Build

-The Adaptive Cards Host Configuration is stored in the `/adaptivecards-hostconfig.json` file.
-This file's content will be embedded into `/botchat.js` when you issue the `webpack` command.
+The Adaptive Cards Host Configuration is stored in the `/adaptivecards-hostconfig.json` file in the root of this repo.
+This file's content will be embedded into `/botchat.js` when you issue the `npm run webpack` command.
 If you have created a Host Configuration file elsewhere, replace the contents of `/adaptivecards-hostconfig.json`, then webpack.

-### Creating
+### Optional: Create using SCSS

 You may wish to create your Host Configuration using SCSS in this repo.
 This method allows you to share variables (which may contain font, color and margins) between CSS and the Adaptive Cards Host Configuration.
 Find the file `/src/scss/includes/adaptive-card-config.scss` and modify its contents.
 Then you can run the command `npm run build-ac-config` which will create the `/adaptivecards-hostconfig.json` file for you from the SCSS source.
 Then you can embed the JSON file as described above.